greentic-ai/greentic-mcp/greentic-mcp/README.md

 ## ABI contracts

-See [ABI.md](ABI.md) for details on the fallback pointer/length interface used by the integration tests.
-When a tool exports the canonical Greentic component API, use the bindings from `greentic-interfaces` to avoid manual pointer management and to return strongly-typed `Outcome<T>` values.
+See [ABI.md](ABI.md) for the exact contract implemented by the integration tests.
+When a tool exports the richer Greentic component API, use the bindings from `greentic-interfaces` to avoid manual JSON marshalling and to work with strongly-typed `Outcome<T>` values.